Year of Publication

 Digital Object Identifier (DOI)

 Watts, Jeremy, "An Exploration of Teacher Retention in Rural School Districts in Eastern Kentucky" (2016).
-Theses and Dissertations--Education Science.
+Theses and Dissertations--Education Sciences.
 13.